alexbers/lenovo_fan_daemon/README.md

 # Lenovo Fan Daemon
-A custom fan daemon for lenovo ideapad 710s
+A custom fan daemon for Lenovo Slim 9 and IdeaPad 710s

 An idea behind it is to look at the temperature, and if it is low enough, disable fans to keep a laptop quiet.